solacecommunity/solace-prometheus-exporter/docs/CONFIG.md

 > **Note:** Config file keys in the `[solace]` section are matched case-insensitively, so historically diverging
 > spellings remain interchangeable — for example `scrapeURI` and `scrapeUri` (and the `scrapeURI`/`scrapeUri` URL
 > parameter) all resolve to the same setting.
+The `isHWBroker` URL parameter likewise accepts the all-lowercase
+> `ishwbroker` spelling, matching its case-insensitive header.

 ## 🧩 Modular Endpoints
 The `/solace` endpoint allows you to granularly define which metrics to collect using HTTP GET parameters.
 This is the recommended way to optimize performance and reduce broker load.